karmaniverous/stan-core/.stan/system/stan.todo.md

 ---

 ## Completed (recent)
+- Lint & docs polish
+  - Fixed tsdoc “\>” escape in creation‑fallback comment and removed a useless escape in a regex character class to satisfy ESLint.
+  - Re‑exported `ApplyResult` so Typedoc includes the type referenced by `PipelineOutcome.result` (eliminates the last documentation warning).

 - Patch engine fidelity
   - Implemented creation‑patch fallback (post git+jsdiff) for confident
     `/dev/null → b/<path>` diffs.
 Honors `--check` by writing to